Temporary housing if you’re homeless: hostels

 How long you can stay

 Most hostels let you stay from 1 to 6 months.
-Some are for short-term stays and others for long-term stays.
+Some are for short stays and others for longer-term stays.

 Help with other needs

 You usually get a support worker who can help you: